Jrogbaaa/TRY-AGABN/lead-analyzer/README.md

 4. Click "Deploy site"

 The site will automatically redeploy when changes are pushed to the main branch.

+## UI Customization

+### Dark Mode

+The application supports both light and dark modes, which can be toggled using the button in the bottom-left corner of the navigation menu.
+When in dark mode:

+- The interface switches to a darker color palette
+- The logo automatically changes to a light version via CSS filters
+- Charts and visualizations adapt for better visibility
+- All UI elements maintain accessibility standards in both modes

 ## Heygen Integration